top of page

 I grew up believing a lie.

 As a Christian, much of what I accept as truth is based on faith--belief that the Bible is the infallible Word of God, and that my experiences are a small part of a story that is unfolding to His glory.
 That's not the lie.
-I wholeheartedly believe that to be truth, and I am convinced that all of creation corroborates that truth.
+I wholeheartedly believe that to be the truth, and I am convinced that all of creation corroborates it.

 The lie I grew up believing is that the climax of my existence would be a big reveal of my divine purpose in life.
 You see, like many others, I thought I had one calling in life.
-Perhaps that calling would be evident in a career choice: doctor, lawyer, entrepreneur, social worker, teacher, etc. Perhaps the calling would be evident in a major life decision- serving in the ministry versus working in the corporate sector.
-Perhaps it meant walking away from all that is secular to pursue life as a missionary in a remote part of a developing country.
+Perhaps that calling would be evident in a career choice: doctor, lawyer, entrepreneur, social worker, teacher, etc. Perhaps the calling would be evident in a major life decision like serving in ministry instead of working in the corporate sector.
+There was also the option of walking away from all that is secular to pursue life as a missionary in a remote part of a developing country.
 Regardless of how the decision was made, I believed it always led to a singular big declaration and resulting confirmation that I have lived my life to the fullest.
-I no longer accept that as truth.
+I no longer accept this ideology as truth.

-With that in mind, my goal in life is no longer to work my way into a spectacular and unique opportunity because it is my calling, but to recognize that "the call" is an ongoing response that leads to collective experiences.
-It transcends unique opportunities, talents, major decisions and "AHA" moments.
+With that in mind, my goal in life is no longer to work my way into a spectacular and unique opportunity because it is my calling, but to recognize that "the call" is an ongoing response that leads to collective experiences for all of us, not just a select few.
+It transcends talents, major decisions and "AHA" moments.

 The result of renouncing the ideology that I was created for one spectacular and unique thing is freedom--freedom from the pressure of missing that calling, or not living up to some grand expectation.
 In place of that anxiety is a new-found hope and assurance that each day God's mercy is new, and because of that I get to live out the ultimate calling to reflect Him well.